 The municipality has local IGR structures and also participates in district and provincial IGR structures.
 Local IGR structures are aligned along specific sectors.
 Such includes water sector forum, energy forum, LED forum, roads and transport forum, waste management forum.
 All sector departments with a role to play in such forums are members of the above forums.
-The municipality participates in the district municipal managers' forum, district energy forum, district CFO's forum, district IDP managers' forum, district Mayors' and Speakers' forum and district monitoring and evaluation forum to align programmes and plans of all local municipalities with those of the district and in such forums relevant sector departments participate.
-In the province the municipality participates, amongst others, in the Premier IGR forum, the provincial planning and development forum, provincial municipal managers' forum etc.
+The municipality participates in the district municipal managers' forum, district energy forum, district CFO's forum, district IDP managers' forum, district Mayors' and Speakers' forum and district monitoring and evaluation forum to align programmes and plans of all local municipality participates, amongst others, in the Premier IGR forum, the provincial planning and development forum, provincial managers' forum etc.